 In 2020, San Rafael held our first district-based City election following the approved transition in 2018.
-Previously, all five Councilmembers, including the Mayor, are elected at-large, meaning that all registered voters who reside in San Rafael have the opportunity to vote for all five City Council positions.
-Under the new district-based election system, four Councilmembers will be elected by district: Councilmembers will be required to live in the district they represent and will be elected only by the registered voters of that district.
+Previously, all five Councilmembers, including the Mayor, were elected at-large, meaning that all registered voters who reside in San Rafael had the opportunity to vote for all five City Council positions.
+Under the new district-based election system, four Councilmembers were elected by district: Councilmembers were required to live in the district they represent and were elected only by the registered voters of that district.
 The Mayor will continue to be elected at-large.
 Below you will find out approved district map from 2018, and information about district elections.

-Why is the City of San Rafael transitioning to district elections?
+Why did the City of San Rafael transition to district elections?

 In 2002, the Legislature enacted the California Voting Rights Act (CVRA) (Elec.
 Code §§14025 – 14032), which prohibits California public agencies, including municipal governments, from imposing or applying an at-large election method “that impairs the ability of a protected class to elect candidates of its choice or its ability to influence the outcome of an election” (Elec.
 Code §14027).
 A protected class is defined by the CVRA as “a class of voters who are members of a race, color, or language minority group, as this class is referenced and defined in the federal Voting Rights Act of 1965”.